lynixfur/lunarlynix/README.md

 ✍️ &nbsp;In my free time, I write code & manage projects.\
 💬 &nbsp;Feel free to reach out to me for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at lunarlynix@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé]() for more details about me.
-I'm open to feedback and suggestions!
+I'm open to feedback and suggestions! \
+📄 &nbsp;Looking to get a Job at Discord with my skills valued!

 ### 🛠 &nbsp;Tech Stack
 ![TailwindCSS](https://img.shields.io/badge/tailwindcss-%2338B2AC.svg?style=for-the-badge&logo=tailwind-css&logoColor=white)